rschristopher/rschristopher.github.io/src/references/nostr.md

 ## What is Nostr?

 Nostr is a protocol that decentralizes social networking.
-In other words, you can use *any* Nostr app and you'll be looking at the same social network.
+In other words, you can use *any* Nostr client and you'll be looking at the same social network.
-In effect this replaces twitter, telegram, and any other centrally controlled social network -- allowing an uncensorable social network.
+In effect this replaces twitter, telegram, and any other centrally controlled social network -- allowing an open and uncensorable social network.

 Technically, email and websites are based on similar protocols.
-Imagine one company owned all websites and email -- censoring your emails and prohibiting what you can write on your own website -- this is effectively what social media companies
+Imagine if one company owned all websites and email -- censoring your emails and prohibiting what you can write on your own website -- this is effectively what social media companies